 Key Stage 4 (Years 10, 11)

-The history course has three components:
+The history course has five components:

-- Medicine through Time
+A thematic study - Medicine through Time

 For more information about this subject at KS5, please click here to view the relevant subject leaflet at the bottom of the page.